How to Make Reading Japanese Easy

 Instant Translate

-Instant Translate allows you to copy and translate text you normally wouldn’t be able to such as that in images, apps, and videos.
+Instant Translate allows you to copy and translate text you normally wouldn’t be able to, such as that in images, apps, and videos.
 After downloading the app, you can turn it on either by opening the app and pressing the start button or by putting the widget for the app in your instant access bar and turning it on from there.
-It will then ask for permission to record your screen which you must say yes to in order to use the app.
+It will then ask for permission to record your screen, which you must say yes to in order to use the app.

 Once the app is running, it will appear as a green circle on your screen.
 Tap the green circle to open the translate menu.
 First, go to “change language” and make sure it is set to translate from Japanese into English.
 You should also download the language packs for both languages by clicking on the download button to the right of the language’s name.
 Next, to translate Japanese text, you will mostly use “global translate” and “region translate.”
-Global translate will translate all the text it can find on your screen, while region translate will allow you to select the section of text you want to translate.
+Global Translate will translate all the text it can find on your screen, while Region Translate will allow you to select the section of text you want to translate.
 Region translate is often better at grabbing text than global translate, so I tend to use it more often.

-When you use global translate, your screen will look like the image below.
+When you use Global Translate, your screen will look like the image below.
 Tap on the section of text you want to look at more closely, and the translation window will pop up.
 You can see even more detail if you click on the expand button, which is the two arrows on the bottom right.
 You should look at what you’re translating in more detail because the translator won’t always get everything 100% right, especially for a language like Japanese.
 This doesn’t matter as much if you’re mostly using it to look up words and for quick translations.
 If you’re using the translator to translate every sentence of what you’re reading, you need to switch to reading something easier.

 When you click on a word, it will take you to the page below.
-Close the Chinese information by tapping the little arrow on the left side Chinese.
+Close the Chinese information by tapping the little arrow on the left side of Chinese.
 Now you can see the Japanese information for this word.
 For a noun, you will see the pronunciation, pitch accent, kanji meanings, and definition.

-For words that have multiple forms such as adjectives and verbs, the information won’t be so straightforward.
+For words that have multiple forms, such as adjectives and verbs, the information won’t be so straightforward.
 Instead, it will give a breakdown based on the kanji.
 You will see the meaning of the kanji as well as several examples of its onyomi and kunyomi readings.

 IOS